Stitching isolated cross stitches and snowflakes

 How do you stitch "isolated" snowflake stitches?

-method1: carrying your thread
+Method1: carrying your thread

 The easiest method is to carry over your floss on the back, from one snowflake to another.
 This is not the method favoured by experienced stitchers but it can do the job.

-You have to make sure though that the thread will not show though the fabric once you mount your finished piece.
-If the fabric is rather thick (such as Aida) and the floss is the same color as the backing, it can do the trick.
-Also make sure you stitch these isolated stitches at the very last minute because you don't want other parts of your stitching to become tangled with the thread running on the back of your piece.
+| | You have to make sure though that the thread will not show though the fabric once you mount your finished piece.
+If the fabric is rather thick (such as Aida) and the floss is a similar color, it can do the trick.
+Also, work these isolated stitches at the very last minute because you don't want other parts of your stitching to become tangled with the thread running on the back of your piece. |

-Front and back of fabric shown above, with thread carried over from stitch to stitch
+Right side | Wrong side with thread carried over from stitch to stitch |

-method 2: completing and isolated stitch
+Method 2: completing and isolated stitch

 Many stitchers avoid carrying their floss at the back for the reasons explained above.
 When there are several stitches in an area, it's easy to start and finish your stitches but when there's only one, what do you do to start and stop?